Final essay on Malcolm Gladwell

 Document 1

 In her theory, Harris uses what is commonly known as the Cinderella effect, and Malcolm dives into it by citing various studies in which the Cinderella Effect seems to uphold (Malcolm, 54).
 This paper seeks to show the contrary in that, unlike what Malcolm came to see from Harris's theory, children in any society have an influence that stems from the impact of parents.
 A crucial position is played in the establishment of peer connections of children by family.
 The paper further launches an argument that first peer networks are by no means an initiative from children's direct exposure to adulthood, but through initiations by parents.
 Examples are provided for evidence in their interpersonal influences, emotional effects and the parental role on the children's propensity to peer cultures.
+Their participation involving decisions at this stage of life, which is arguably the determining stage for the rest of their life, is still limited.

 Sign up to view the full document!